China AI Access

 Your business has to be ready to deploy it.

 Access to the right solution is only half the equation.
-If your process isn't documented, your approval chain isn't aligned, or your team isn't ready to operate it — the deployment will fail regardless of how good the technology is.
+If your process is not documented, your approval chain is not aligned, or your team is not ready to operate it — the deployment will fail regardless of how good the technology is.

-This is why every engagement starts with a diagnosis.
+This is why every engagement starts with a readiness assessment.
 Not a demo.

 Who this is for